-The instrument field refers to the rubric of critical thinking developed by Stephen F. Austin (SFA) University and modified by the Association of American Colleges and Iniversities according to educational needs at the university level, visce the rubric describes the criteria of each indicator of critical thinking (see on Table 1).
+The instrument used refers to the rubric of critical thinking developed by Stephen F. Austin (SFA) University and modified by the Association of American Colleges and Universities [39] according to educational needs at the university level, where the rubric describes the criteria of each indicator of critical thinking as shown in Table 1.
 In the SFA rubric, critical thinking is a mindset that involves a thorough examination of situations, ideas, artifacts, and events before accepting or creating an opinion or conclusion.
-SFA rubric critical thinking contains measured indicators, including Identification and explanation of issues; Collection of information; Recognition of context and assumptions; Evaluation and synthesis of information; Conclusions and related outcomes.
+SFA rubric critical thinking contains measured indicators, including: i) Identification and explanation of issues; ii) Collection of information; iii) Recognition of context and assumptions; iv) Evaluation and synthesis of information; v) Conclusions and related outcomes.

-The instrument test is formed essay, consist of the topic of Structure and Function of Cell Membrane.
-The topic of structure and function of the cell membrane was chosen because it is one 11 he base content for the Cell and Molecular Biology course and other core biology courses.
-The scope of the Structure and Function of the Cell Membrane to examine contains an understanding of the transport of substances through the cell membrane, cell membrane functions, and differences in the structure of cell membrane and cell wall.
-That scope of the content is a foundation for creating up to 5 questions integrated with the SFA rubric critical thinking indicators.
+The instrument test is formed essay, consist of the topic of structure and function of cell membrane.
+The topic of structure and function of the cell membrane was chosen because it is one of the base contents for the cell and molecular biology course and other core biology courses.
+The scope of the structure and function of the cell membrane to examine contains an understanding of the transport of substances through the cell membrane, cell membrane functions, and differences in the structure of cell membrane and cell wall.
+The scope of the content is a foundation for creating up to five questions integrated with the SFA rubric critical thinking indicators.

 Data were analyzed in this study is used a descriptive analysis method, which is a percentage and description of the results from the data source.
 The data result from the scoring of the test of students' answers to items that denoted their CT skills.
-Quantitative data were analyzed using Microsoft Excel 2016 software Analysis ToolPak, producing outputs such as graphs and item summary statistics.
+Quantitative data were analyzed using Microsoft Excel 2016 software analysis ToolPak, producing outputs such as graphs and item summary statistics.
 After reducing the data, students' answers were evaluated by using qualitative analysis.
 This study's data presentations are the result of analyzing primary data to describe students' CT skills of cell membrane structure and function.

 Table 1.
-Critical Thinking Criteria by SFA University[39]
+Critical thinking criteria by SFA University [39]

-Score SFA Level / Category Score conversion
+Score SFA Level/Category Score conversion

-0 Low / Unacceptable 0 - 19.99
+0 Low/Unacceptable 0-19.99

-1 Basic / Beginning 20 - 39.99
+1 Basic/Beginning 20-39.99

-2 Intermediate / Developing 40 - 59.99
+2 Intermediate/Developing 40-59.99

-3 Skilled / Accomplished 60 - 79.99
+3 Skilled/Accomplished 60-79.99

-4 High (Very skilled) / Capstone 80 - 100
+4 High (Very skilled)/Capstone 80-100